Skip to main content

 Online via Zoom

-Afternoon Session: This online information session will focus on Fulbright English Teaching Assistantship AwardsRecent Northwestern graduates now serving as Fulbright English Teaching Assistants, Jessa Shortridge and Alina Junejo, will discuss their experiences applying for the program and teaching in Germany and Spain, respectively.
+This online information session will focus on the Fulbright English Teaching Assistant (ETA) Program.
+Two recent Northwestern graduates now serving as ETAs, Susanna Kemp and Maayan Abouzaglo, will discuss their experiences applying for the program and teaching in Spain.
+Amy Kehoe, Northwestern's campus contact for Fulbright ETA applicants, will introduce the session and answer questions.

 REGISTER